Rezink1n/hello-world/README.md

-# hello
+# About me
-Just first repository
+Just text about me